 Badger State Trail: Monticello to Monroe

-The Badger State Trail from Monticello to Monroe takes bicyclists through the rolling countryside of Green County.
-While the route does ascend in elevation, the scenery offsets the climb.
-And Monroe offers trail-goers plenty of dining, shopping, and tourist attractions.
+The Badger State Trail from Monticello to Monroe takes bicyclists 10.3 miles through the rolling countryside of Green County.
+While the route ascends in elevation, the scenery offsets the climb.
+Monroe offers trail-goers plenty of dining and tourist attractions.

-In Monticello, the trailhead for the trail is located by the village’s old, faded red railroad depot.
-A parking lot, restrooms, and information kiosk are also found there.
-The trailhead serves bicyclists on the Badger State Trail as well as the Sugar River State Trail.
-It is off County Highway EE, just outside Monticello.
+In Monticello, the trailhead is by the village’s old red railroad depot.
+A parking lot, restrooms, and information kiosk are found there.
+The trailhead serves bicyclists on the Badger State Trail and the Sugar River State Trail.
+It is off County Highway EE, east of Monticello.

-By car, the rest area can be accessed from Wisconsin State Highway 69 by turning east on County Highway F (Lake Avenue) and driving through Monticello.
+By car, the trailhead is accessed from Wisconsin State Highway 69 by turning east on County Highway F (Lake Avenue) and driving through Monticello.
 After a series of curves in the road, continue east on County Highway EE and the rest area will appear on the left.

 Monticello’s small historic downtown includes several diners and taverns.
 For trail-goers looking to indulge in a snack, the M & M café offers ice cream treats.
 A few blocks away, next to Montesian Lake, is a beautiful community park.
 The park and its historical marker are worth a stop.
 Cyclists will learn about the area’s cheese-making industry, especially the pungent and unique Limburger cheese perfected by Swiss immigrants.